maxschmaltz/Course-LLM-based-Assistants/_sources/pitches/2406/README.md

 ## Task

 The project folder has the following structure:
-1. The [`resources` folder](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/1706/resources) contains the files that simulate an internal database of an imaginary company.
+1. The [`resources` folder](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/2406/resources) contains the files that simulate an internal database of an imaginary company.
 Your system will retrieve specific information from these documents.
 The resources are one PDF and one MD containing the description and the rules of a [currently ongoing hackathon](https://www.kaggle.com/competitions/openai-to-z-challenge/overview), respectively.
 The hackathon started a few weeks ago so LLMs do not have information about it.
-2. The [`rag_chatbot` folder](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/1706/rag_chatbot) folder will store the implementation of your system.
+2. The [`rag_chatbot` folder](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/2406/rag_chatbot) folder will store the implementation of your system.
-    * [`data_manipulation.py`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/1706/rag_chatbot/data_manipulation.py) will contain the functionality related to data preprocessing and storage: loading, chunking, indexing.
+    * [`data_manipulation.py`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/2406/rag_chatbot/data_manipulation.py) will contain the functionality related to data preprocessing and storage: loading, chunking, indexing.
-    * [`agent.py`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/1706/rag_chatbot/agent.py) will implement the Adaptive-RAG pipeline.
+    * [`agent.py`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/2406/rag_chatbot/agent.py) will implement the Adaptive-RAG pipeline.
-    * [`main.py`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/1706/rag_chatbot/main.py) will assemble and initialize the whole thing together; it will construct the index from `data_manipulation.py`, give it to the agent from `agent.py`, and initialize the system to be able to be queried.
+    * [`main.py`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/2406/rag_chatbot/main.py) will assemble and initialize the whole thing together; it will construct the index from `data_manipulation.py`, give it to the agent from `agent.py`, and initialize the system to be able to be queried.
-3. [`demo.ipynb`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/1706/demo.ipynb) will showcase the capabilities and the limitations of the resulting system.
+3. [`demo.ipynb`](https://github.com/maxschmaltz/Course-LLM-based-Assistants/tree/main/llm-based-assistants/pitches/2406/demo.ipynb) will showcase the capabilities and the limitations of the resulting system.
 It will take the initialized RAG chatbot from `rag_chatbot/main.py` and query it with a few examples.

 Your task is to fill in the code in the provided boilerplates following the instructions [below](#steps).
 * You may use any tools for data preprocessing, any LLM, any embedding model, and any orchestration framework you like.
 * You are free in your implementation as long as it follows the architectural constrains (implements a version of Adaptive-RAG).
-* You don't have to strictly follow the boilerplate, it is just a quick-start suggestion; if you think it fits your solution better, feel free to remove/edit the suggested functions as well as add your.
+* You don't have to strictly follow the boilerplate, it is just a quick start suggestion; if you think it fits your solution better, feel free to remove/edit the suggested functions as well as add your.
 The only limitation you have here is that the solution should be written as Python scripts (not a notebook!), and it should be called from `demo.ipynb`.

 You don't have to find a perfect solution, imagine you are building an initial baseline; this activity is more about detecting the limitations and vulnerabilities of your own work and suggesting the ways to improve.
 Most importantly, you have to be able to explain your design choices and justify them for this particular use case.